 ElementNode, and then sets its

 hover pseudoclass.
-Also, it has to unset the
+It also has to unset the

-hover pseudoclass on the previously-hovered element.
-I store a reference to that element in the
+hover pseudoclass on the previously-hovered element, so I store a reference to that element in the

 hovered_elt field, initialized to

 None in the constructor.

 class Browser: def handle_hover(self, e): x, y = e.x, e.y - 60 + self.scrolly elt = find_element(x, y, self.nodes) while elt and not isinstance(elt, ElementNode): elt = elt.parent if self.hovered_elt: self.hovered_elt.pseudoclasses.remove("hover") if elt: elt.pseudoclasses.add("hover") self.hovered_elt = elt self.relayout()

 Note that hover calls

 relayout, because by changing the pseudoclasses it potentially changes which rules apply to which elements and thus which borders are applied where.

 Try this out!
 Black rectangles should appear around every element you hover over—except it'll take about a second to do!
 We really need to speed up layout.